 10) I began to accept help and receive love from others, especially my partner Kris, friends, family and amazing clients.
 I accepted food parcels when money was tight, instead of going without.
 The book Compassion by Osho was a lifesaver.

 11) I did the Landmark Forum to let go of angst, which was extremely confronting.
-It was a productive experience but I no longer attend their events due to their marketing style.
+It was a productive experience but I no longer attend their events due to their marketing style and other concerns over their true motivations and ethics.
 More on the courses I’ve studied

 12) I educated myself on anorexia and its impacts on the brain.
 Starvation reduces your decision-making ability and memory so you fall into a vicious cycle of stress and regret.
 It takes long-term external support to install new habits.

 13) I discovered raw food and Paleo cafes that could cater to my gluten and dairy free needs.
 Places like Naked Treaties are heaven!
 Eating tasty food around happy people brought my appetite back quick smart (as did B vitamin supplementation and liver cleansing practices).